Messaging

 Message Intermediate Catching Event

 Message Intermediate Catching Events serve as the counterpart to Message Intermediate Throwing Events.
-Use them whenever it is expected to receive a message from another process or organization during execution.
+They are used to receive a message from another process or organization during execution.

 Message End Event